Dummies' guide to the vagina

 Amount of vaginal discharge fluctuates based on your menstrual cycle.
 Mid-cycle is when secretion might be more than usual.
 It is generally clear and stretchy (think egg whites).
 The secretion increases in quantity, wetness, transparency, and stretchiness as you approach ovulation.

 Both, a clitoris and a penis have three distinct parts — the prepuce, the glans, and the frenulum.
 Though structurally similar, a clitoris is visibly much smaller but is known to have twice as many nerve endings as a penis.

 To shave or not to shave?

 The basic function of pubic hair is to protect genital tissue, especially the very sensitive vaginal opening.
 So, getting rid of all of it isn’t advised.
 Shaving and waxing can also lead to tiny wounds that temporarily increase the risk of infection.
 “As long as you are being hygienic and cautious, you can go ahead with waxing or shaving your pubic hair,” says Dr. Sharan.

 Is going overboard with Kegels harmful?

-Kegel exercises is a vaginal workout meant to strengthen your pelvic floor by toning the pereneal muscles.
+Kegel exercises are a vaginal workout meant to strengthen your pelvic floor by toning the perineal muscles.
 However, the internet has recently been abuzz with disadvantages of overdoing the popular exercise.
 Dr. Sharan disagrees, she says “Over-exercising may cause stiffness in muscles as is the case when you exercise any other muscle of your body.
 Apart from soreness, there is no real disadvantage.”